3 BEST Snow Monkey Tours from Tokyo

 3. Customizable Private Tour to see Snow Monkeys with Professional Photographer (Best for travelers who want amazing photos!)

 This private tour makes the list for easily being the most personalized snow monkey trip we have seen to date.
-It’s run solely by a photographer, Kye, who loves to share his country with fellow travelers and we love the amount of customization he gives you!
+It’s run solely by a photographer, Kye, who loves to share his country with fellow travelers, and we love the amount of customization he gives you!
 While it’s not the cheapest option, it is easily the most luxurious and is put together in a way only a local knows how.

 It goes without saying that you’ll visit the Jigokudani Snow Monkey Park.
 What makes this tour unique compared to others is that you have a professional photographer who comes with you!
-You’ve upgraded from getting just photos of the monkeys to with the monkeys too.
+You’ve upgraded from getting just photos of the monkeys to being with the monkeys, too.
 If you want the best photos ever with these cute little guys, Kye will make it happen on this tour.

-Some private tours just drive you from point A to B, but with this one you get a knowledgeable local with you the entire way.
+Some private tours just drive you from point A to B, but with this one, you get a knowledgeable local with you the entire way.
 This makes going to additional stops of your choosing so much more fun.
-For example, you can experience traditional Japanese sword making (ask Kye about it after you book) and that’s something I’ve never seen on any other tour!
+For example, you can experience traditional Japanese sword making (ask Kye about it after you book), and that’s something I’ve never seen on any other tour!
 And that’s only one of many optional experiences he can take you to.

-You have so many choices on this tour and I love it.
+You have so many choices on this tour, and I love it.
 And if you’re traveling in a group, it’s incredibly cheap for everything you get.
 Plus, being escorted in the comfort and class of a luxury vehicle for the day never hurts!

 Where to Stay in Tokyo, Japan